koi312500/lexical_learning_program/README.md

 # lexical_learning_program
 ### made by github user aheui-lover3125
 This project is used for versioning lexical_learning_program and for distributing and storing code for lexical_learning_program.
 This project is subject to the GNU General Public License v3.0.
 See the "license" file for more information about license.
+This project is archived at 2020-09-05 in UTC+9(KR/Seoul).
+If you wants to change source code, please Pull request to my project.

 Follow these instructions before you compile this program:
 + Install "BeautifulSoup" using "pip install BeautifulSoup".